urbit/vere/CONTRIBUTING.md

 $ ./urbit -F <ship>
 ```

 By default, booting a fake ship will use the same pre-compiled kernelspace--
-a "pill"--that livenet ships use, which leads to a non-trivial boot time on the
+a "pill"-- that livenet ships use, which leads to a non-trivial boot time on the
 order of tens of minutes.
-However, using a development specific pill--a "solid"
+However, using a development specific pill-- a "solid"
-pill--the time to boot a new fake ship can be reduced to a few minutes.
+pill-- the time to boot a new fake ship can be reduced to a few minutes.

 The solid pill (and other pills) live in the [Urbit repo][urbit].
 To boot using
 the solid pill, download the pill and then run: